 Tax planning for businesses this financial year end

-Business owners should consider taking the following actions, which could reduce your 2024 income tax bill – most need to be actioned, cashflow permitting, before 30 June 2024: –
+You should consider taking the following actions, which could reduce your 2025 income tax bill – most need to be actioned, cashflow permitting, before 30 June 2025:-

 • Ensure any eligible bad debts are written off correctly through your accounting software or the decision to write them off is documented correctly in a director’s resolution.

 • Consider purchase of new assets.
-Assets costing up to $30,000 purchased and ready for use between 1 July and 30 June 2024 may be eligible for immediate write off. * This threshold could reduce to $20,000 or back to $1,000 – Please see more details about this further below.
+Assets costing up to $20,000 purchased and ready for use between 1 July and 30 June 2025 may be eligible for immediate write off. – Please see more details about this further below.

 • Ensure a full stock take is carried out, including scrapping obsolete stock.